 Oni is a West African name meaning “desired” and it’s also a Yoruba (of Nigeria) name meaning “born in a sacred location”.
-This Tibetan Buddhist amulet necklace combines elements from Asia and Africa to create a fusion of cultures and style.
-It features:

 The amulet pendant portrays the image of Mahakala, a wrathful deity of Tibetan Buddhists, and a protector of the faith, who assumes the fierce and powerful form of Avalokiteshvara, the enlightened being of compassion.
 He wears a crown of five skulls, symbolising the transmutation of the five afflictions into the five wisdoms of Buddha.